jooyeonhahm/housing_prediction_api/README.md

 # Project Description
 This project builds a FastAPI application with specified endpoints, trains a model with `sci-kit learn`, managing dependencies with `poetry`, validates data inputs and outputs with `pydantic` models, tests the application using `pytest`, creates a `Dockerfile` for containerization, and deploys the application via `kubernetes`.

+## How to Run API Locally

+### API Features
+- `/predict` endpoint: Accepts POST requests with housing data and returns price predictions.
+- `/health` endpoint: Returns the current server time in ISO8601 format.
+- `/docs` endpoint: Serves the OpenAPI documentation.
+- `/openapi.json` endpoint: Returns the OpenAPI specification as JSON.

+### Building the API
+* Build the Docker container using the provided Dockerfile:

+        docker build -t [image_name] .

+### Running the API
+* Run the Docker container:

+        docker run -d -p 8000:8000 --name [container_name] [image_name]

+### Testing the API

+* Test the application using pytest:

+        poetry run pytest

+    This runs tests defined in test.py, checking the application's endpoints.

 ## How To Deploy the API on Azure

 ### Requirements